Kavvs/Kavvs/README.md

 ## Hi there 👋, I'm Kavya M!
-**An ardent intern excelling in plethora of opportunities out there, with a responsible and of orderly demeanor.I am currently a student pursuing information science and engineering.
+**An ardent intern excelling in plethora of opportunities out there, with a responsible and of orderly demeanor.
+I am currently a student pursuing information science and engineering.
 Also a rather zealous individual in many domains viz: Coding , programming and IT sector!**

 ---
 - 🔭 I’m currently working on **AI projects viz. preferably wholeset of Data Science domain**